djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2023-07-12-compounded-interest.markdown

 Anyway, this reminds me of the "bro, what are you doing it's 4am" post from ... last time.
 It's not 4am, but I *should* just get to bed.
 Seeya tomorrow.

+---

+I remember feeling a few weeks ago that things were going uncomfortably well.
+Well, suspicions confirmed.
+Can't I have a peaceful go?
+Yeah, but it's gonna end eventually.
+(And, unfortunately, it seems like it's never going to last especially long.)